★★★★ Songlines ★★★★ RnR

 “she proves a formidable ensemble player, providing passages of silvery, lyrical brilliance lifted by superb breath control and dexterous, dancing fingerwork” Songlines

-As a founding member of the Alan Kelly Gang with whom she has worked for the past 11 years, Steph has performed at top world and folk music festivals and toured extensively around the globe.
-She has also performed with critically acclaimed artists including the Grammy award winning Chieftains, Scottish songstress Eddi Reader, Alan Kelly, Sea Road Sessions, Kris Drever (Lau), Ian Carr, Johnny ‘Ringo’ McDonagh (De Dannan), Sean Smyth (Lúnasa), Michael Rooney, John McCusker & Heidi Talbot, Líadan and many more.
-In the recent past, She has joined forces with prestigious theatre companies from Edinburgh to Galway to the US including Galway’s An Taibhearc and the New York based, award winning & avant-garde, Mabou Mines, in their production of Peter and Wendy, on the original score composed by the late Scottish fiddle player, Johnny Cunningham.
+As a founding member of the Alan Kelly Gang with whom she has worked for the past 12 years, Steph has toured extensively around the globe and performed at top world and folk music festivals including WOMADelaide (Australia), Edmonton Folk Festival (Canada), Celtic Connections (Scotland), Milwaukee Irish Fest (USA) and the Guinness Irish Festival (Switzerland).
+She also periodically tours with the inimitable Scottish songstress Eddi Reader and in the past has toured and performed with critically acclaimed artists including the Grammy award winning Chieftains, Sea Road Sessions, Kris Drever (Lau), Alan Kelly, Ian Carr, Johnny ‘Ringo’ McDonagh (De Dannan), Sean Smyth (Lúnasa), Michael Rooney, John McCusker & Heidi Talbot, Líadan and many more.
+Steph has also joined forces with prestigious theatre companies from Edinburgh to Galway to the US including Galway’s An Taibhearc and the New York based, award winning & avant-garde, Mabou Mines, in their production of Peter and Wendy, on the original score composed by the late Scottish fiddle player, Johnny Cunningham.

-Born in New York, where she first began playing traditional and classical music, Steph emigrated to Ireland nearly 20 odd years ago.
-During her time in America, she studied ‘World Music’ at the prestigious, Wesleyan University at which time she worked with people such as the legendary experimental jazz hero, Anthony Braxton .
+Born in New York, where she first began playing traditional and classical music, Steph emigrated to Ireland in 2001.
+During her time in America, she studied ‘World Music’ at the prestigious, Wesleyan University at which time she worked with people such as the legendary experimental jazz hero, Anthony Braxton.
 After a brief stint living in India, studying the Bansuri (North Indian Flute) under PT Ginde, disciple of the legendary Panal al Gosh, Steph moved permanently to County Sligo and further immersed herself in the Sligo/Roscommon style of flute playing.
 She spent many years surrounded by great traditional stalwarts such as Peter Horan and she holds a Master’s Degree in Traditional Irish Music Performance, which she completed at the University of Limerick.
 She is now based in Galway where she teaches and performs on a regular basis as well as continuing to tour internationally.

 Top Ten Trad Albums of 2009 [The Open Road] Folk World